annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 ## **How to use the Wizard UI Pattern**
 #### Example use case
 The following example demonstrates how you can create a four step Wizard with navigation buttons.
 The example is made up of the following steps:
-* Create a wizard
+* Creating a wizard
-* Add content to the wizard
+* Adding content to the wizard
-* Create the wizard navigation
+* Creating the wizard navigation

 **Create a wizard**